marcnormandin/chengs_task_2c_ca1_MuLaNA/README.md

 This is a set of neuroscience analysis codes written mostly in MATLAB.
 Different projects use a common set of codes and this repository is that set.

-***This version of MuLaNA is compatible with our Cheng's Task 2C CA1 paper and will be kept frozen to not break that compatibility***
+***This version of MuLaNA is used for our Cheng's Task 2C CA1 paper and will be kept frozen to not break compatibility***

 The codes work with the following experimental data sources: